EmptyEch0/EmptyEch0/README.md

 <br/>

-## 🚀 About
+## 🚀 About Me

-AI/ML Engineer and Full-Stack Developer building LLM-powered applications, RAG pipelines, agentic AI systems, and production-grade web platforms.
-Elsevier preprint co-author on sign language recognition (94.7% accuracy).
-Mentored 250+ students across AI bootcamps and full-stack workshops.
+AI/ML Engineer and Full-Stack Developer who builds LLM-powered applications end to end — RAG pipelines, agentic AI systems, and production-grade web platforms that ship, not just demos.
+Comfortable moving across the stack: training and deploying deep learning models (CNN, BiLSTM, Transformers), wiring up LLM integrations with LangChain and vector databases, and shipping scalable REST APIs that hold up under real traffic.

-Currently building AI-driven platforms and deep in RAG pipelines, agentic AI, and LLM fine-tuning.
+Research co-author on an Elsevier preprint for real-time sign language recognition (94.7% accuracy), and a mentor to 250+ students across AI and full-stack bootcamps — turning research-grade ideas into things people can actually use.
+Currently deep in RAG pipelines, agentic AI workflows, and LLM fine-tuning, always looking for the shortest path from a good idea to a working deployment.

 <br/>